FAQs

 • You may - one person should submit the application under their name, and the team should be noted in the project description.

-• These grants are intended for projects that have incurred unexpected expenses, ideally a project that was completed within 6 months prior to the application date or is ongoing to be completed sometime within the next year.
+• These grants are intended for projects that have incurred unexpected expenses, ideally a project that is ongoing and will be completed sometime within the next 3 months.

-If you are applying for a grant to fund an element of a project that has yet to be completed, the funds should be used within one year of receiving them.
+If you are applying for a grant to fund an element of a project that has yet to be completed, please share that deadline in your application.

-If your project is more than a year out, please consider waiting to apply for a future grant date.
+If your project is more than six months out, please consider waiting to apply for a future grant date.

 • Reach out to us at hello@thirdfire.org so we can help answer any questions you have.